Behind the Book Cover

 Details

 You've heard the book publishing podcasts that give you tips for selling a lot of books and the ones that only interview world-famous authors.
 Now it's time for a book publishing show that reveals what actually goes on behind the cover.
 Hosted by New York Times bestselling author Anna David, Behind the Book Cover features interviews with traditionally published authors, independently published entrepreneurs who have used their books too seven figures to their bottom line to build their businesses and more.
-Anna David has had books published by HarperCollins and Simon & Schuster and is the founder of Legacy Launch Pad, a boutique book publishing company trusted by high-income entrepreneurs to build seven-figure authority.
-In other words, she knows both sides—and is willing to share it all.
+Anna David has had books published by HarperCollins and Simon & Schuster and is the founder of Legacy Launch Pad, David is the founder of Legacy Launch Pad Publishing, a boutique, founder-led hybrid book publisher that helps entrepreneurs turn expertise into authority-building books.
+In other words, she knows both sides—and isn't afraid to share it.
 Come find out what traditional publishers don't want you to know.

 Recent Episodes